rust-lang/rfcs/text/0000-libstd-sys.md

 external operating-system provided libraries like libc, libpthread, etc. This in turn makes it difficult to begin work on implementing the standard library without using these libraries.
-For example, it is hard to determine whether it is better for the pc-windows-mscv targets to use libc or whether they should depend only on Operating System APIs (the Win32 API, or even a smaller subset of the Win32 API).
+For example, it is hard to determine whether it is better for the pc-windows-msvc targets to use libc or whether they should depend only on Operating System APIs (the Win32 API, or even a smaller subset of the Win32 API).
 As another example, it is difficult to estimate the practicality of porting the full Rust standard library to platforms that are very different